BoboTiG/py-candlestick-chart/README.md

 # Python Candlesticks Chart

-📈 Draw candlesticks charts right into your terminal with Python!
+📈 Draw candlesticks charts right into your terminal, using Python!

 ![Preview](examples/screenshot.png)

-This is a portage from the great [cli-candlestick-chart](https://github.com/Julien-R44/cli-candlestick-chart) (developed by @Julien-R44, written in Rust).
+This is a portage from the great [cli-candlestick-chart](https://github.com/Julien-R44/cli-candlestick-chart) (developed by [Julien-R44]((https://github.com/Julien-R44), written in Rust).
 You are looking at the Python 3.10+ version.

-Notes:
-1. Not yet released (waiting on issue #1)
-2. Not tested on macOS
-3. Not tested on Windows (it will likely fail to render colors)
+Note: not tested on macOS, nor Windows (it will likely fail to render colors).

 **Table of contents**:
 - [Python Candlesticks Chart](#python-candlesticks-chart)